Provincetown Summer 2020: What’s New… What’s Changed…

 “The Stroll” is a collective of over 30 art galleries in Provincetown working together to allow visitors to continue enjoying art in a safe and healthy way.
 The Stroll’s website is ptowngallerystroll.com and visitors, residents, and art lovers will find information there including business hours, current live and linked content, how to visit each gallery in person, and how to make an appointment in advance.
 Information about logistics like parking, comfort and access is also available on the site.

 Bayside Betsy’s now has a fabulous new deck overlooking Provincetown harbor.

 Long established Grab n’ Go Health Bar opened up Snack n’ Supply across the street to fill the void of our local health food store shutting down.
 A local favorite for smoothies, juices, and healthy alternatives.

-As the spring progresses, many other changes are anticipated… so check our website often for updates!
+As the season progresses, many other changes are anticipated… so check back often for updates!